-The EMAL research leader group is headed by professor Marte Gulliksen.
-On this level we target our research.
+The EMAL research leader group is headed by associate professor Camilla Groth.

 - EMAL-Early Childhood Education (ECE) (lead by Kari Carlsen)

-The actual research is conducted by the group members within their different diciplines:
+The actual research is conducted by the group members (see members list in fact box) within their different disciplines:

 - Learning sciences